tatsumoto-ren/matrix-consume/README.md

 The script can wait for new images to be moved to the folder, thus acting as a daemon.

-By default, there's a 3 seconds timeout between uploads, but it can be changed.
+You can set a timeout between uploads in seconds.
+The script will sleep after uploading each image.

 ## How to use